University and SHRS COVID-19 Vaccination Requirements and Information

 Why Serve as a Clinical Preceptor?

-Our clinical preceptors form an essential part of the Physician Assistant Studies program.
+Our clinical preceptors form an essential part of the Physician Assistant Studies Hybrid program.
+Student clinical learning experience is guided by a preceptor who can help direct, answer clinical questions, and direct patient management problems.
 In addition to helping our students learn practical skills in a hands-on setting, preceptors enjoy other benefits.

 - Facilitate the recruitment of your next great coworker and colleague

 - Develop leadership, teaching and supervisory skills of yourself and your colleagues